mrjdsmith/Arduino-RC-Timer-Switch/README.md

 I used these: http://www.clasohlson.com/fi/Pr363570000

-This model has the last two bits of the 24 bit conrol message as 0 or 1 to set the state of the switch.
+This model has the last two bits of the 24 bit control message set as 0 or 1 to set the state of the switch.
 Some other models use only 1 bit and wont work without changes to the code.

 - Controll cheap 433mHz AC switches with arduino and web UI<br />
 - No computer needed as a mediator<br />